tomekregulski/intelly/README.md

 The following is a list of all related projects that have entered some stage of development.
 It will be updated as work begins on new services.

-Authorization - Front End: https://github.com/tomekregulski/intelly-auth-client - Deployed as part of the Public Demo
+Authorization - <a href="https://github.com/tomekregulski/intelly-auth-client">Front End</a> - Deployed as part of the Public Demo
 Authorization - Back End: https://github.com/tomekregulski/intelly-auth-service - Deployed as part of the Public Demo
 Retail Data Dashboard - Front End: https://github.com/tomekregulski/intelly - Deployed as part of the Public Demo
 Retail Data Dashboard - Back End: https://github.com/tomekregulski/intelly-server - Deployed as part of the Public Demo